Velvet Upholstery Fabric

 Velvet was popular because it was so hard to make, which meant it was expensive.
 Velvet was reserved for royal families and those who were wealthy.
 Another reason royals and nobles loved velvet was because it could be dyed with rich colours.

-Velvet can be some of the most colourful upholstery fabric, with deep greens, bright pinks, and beautiful sky blues.
+Velvet upholstery can be some of the most colourful fabric choices out there, with deep greens, bright pinks, and beautiful sky blues.
 Velvet can also be made dark, with purples and deep blacks.
+It’s a great option for adding some colour to your home and can play nicely with your home decor.

 Is Velvet a Good Upholstery Fabric?